jasmine0522/Aerial_Robotics_Homeworks/hw11/README.md

 The initial condition of the true state is x0=[0; 0; 0].

 ###  Reminder
-1. You should create a file named "output.csv".
+1. Replace the word "ncrl" in produce_data1.py and kf_test.cpp with your own username.
-2. Replace the word "zhe_hui" in produce_data1.py with your own username.
+2. The data.csv and output.cvs should be under the directory named src.

 ### Instruction
 ```